Mar 26, 2026

 The Autoregressive Loop

 Step 1: Feed ["The", "cat", "sat"] into the model.
-It computes attention for all 3 tokens and predicts: "on".
+Attention is computed for all 3 tokens.
+Output: "on".

-Step 3: Feed ["The", "cat", "sat", "on", "the"] - all 5 tokens - and predict: "mat".
+Step 3: Feed ["The", "cat", "sat", "on", "the"] - all 5.
+Every token again.
+Output: "mat".

-The total work is the sum 1+2+3++N=N(N+1)21 + 2 + 3 + \ldots + N = \frac{N(N+1)}{2}, which is O(N2)O(N^2).
-As the generated text gets longer, the computation grows quadratically and generation grinds to a halt.
+The total work sums to 1+2+3++N=N(N+1)21 + 2 + 3 + \ldots + N = \frac{N(N+1)}{2}, which is O(N2)O(N^2).
+Double the generation length, quadruple the compute.
+This is why, without caching, LLM inference at 4K+ contexts was essentially unusable.

 Attention(Q,K,V)=softmax(QKTdk)V\text{Attention}(Q, K, V) = \text{softmax}\left(\frac{QK^T}{\sqrt{d_k}}\right)V